bosioF/text2slide/README.md

 # Text2Slide - Animated Slideshow Generator with Manim

-Text2Slide is a Python tool that converts a simple text file with slide titles and content into an animated video presentation using [Manim](https://www.manim.community/).
+Text2Slide is a Python (CLI or GUI) tool that converts a simple text file with slide titles and content into an animated video presentation using [Manim](https://www.manim.community/).
 For now, the generated slides are basic, and there is no major customization other than text color, but it will come.

 ---